Forward utility and market adjustments in relative investment-consumption games of many players

 \subsection{The mean field equilibrium}

 The formulation of the forward Nash game of Section \ref{sec:FRPCwithaverage} drives the formulation of the mean field game we discuss here, see also \cite{lackersoret2020many,platonov2020forward}.
-Recall that in the MFG-formulation the \emph{generic agent} has no influence on the average wealth of the continuum of agents, as but one agent amid a continuum.
+Recall that in the MFG-formulation, the \emph{generic agent} does not influence the average wealth of the continuum of agents, as but one agent amid a continuum.